jtiret/upstream-sync/README.md

 ## Feedback

 Your insights and feedback on the project and the process are invaluable.
 Please share your thoughts after you have completed the assignment.

+---

+## Answer to task 2

+To take messages stored in the database into account when grouping messages by threads we can look for a message in the database which associated email's `universalMessageId` matches the incoming email's `inReplyTo` property; if we find such a message we forward its `threadId` to the newly created message (assuming we do receive emails in chronological order).

+Files to change:

+- `src/services/EmailImportService.ts`: change the import service to search for a message using `MessageRepository.findOneByEmailUniversalMessageIdentifier` method instead of using the in-memory map.
+- `schema.sql`: index `message.email_id` and `email.universal_message_id`.

+Note: `MessageRow` in `src/datastore/schema/MessageRow.ts` is missing the `email_id` property found in `MessageEntity`. `MessageRepository.loadEntity` copes with this by populating `MessageEntity.email_id` with `MessageRow.id` instead, which is a bug since `MessageRepository.persist` doesn't use the `email_id` as `id` for the message.
+`MessageDisplayService.displayMessage` only works because emails and messages are created sequentially in the same order with incremental ids and `message.id` and `message.email_id` happen to match.